lencsegabor/siitperf/README.md

 __global timeout__: global timeout (in milliseconds), the tester stops receiving, when this global timeout elapsed after sending finished

-__n__ and __m__: they are two relative prime numbers for specifying the proportion of foreground and background traffic (see below).
-Traffic proportion is expressed by two relative prime numbers n and m, where m packets form every n packets belong to the foreground traffic and the rest (n-m) packets belong to the background traffi.
+__n__ and __m__: they are two relative prime numbers for specifying the proportion of foreground and background traffic: m packets form every n packets belong to the foreground traffic and the rest (n-m) packets belong to the background traffic.

-Besides the parameters above, which are common for all tester programs, siitperf-lat uses two further ones:
+Besides the parameters above, which are common for all three tester programs, siitperf-lat uses two further ones:

 __delay__: delay before the first frame with timestamp is sent (in seconds, 0-3600)